matomo-org/developer-documentation/docs/3.x/generated/Piwik/Scheduler/Scheduler.md

 The class defines the following methods:

 - [`rescheduleTask()`](#rescheduletask) &mdash; Determines a task's scheduled time and persists it, overwriting the previous scheduled time.
+- [`rescheduleTaskAndRunTomorrow()`](#rescheduletaskandruntomorrow) &mdash; Determines a task's scheduled time and persists it, overwriting the previous scheduled time.

 <a name="rescheduletask" id="rescheduletask"></a>
 <a name="rescheduleTask" id="rescheduleTask"></a>